joe-dakroub/domxy/README.md

 # [domxy](https://domxy.js.org)

-A simple and lightweight way to create HTML and SVG elements in JavaScript.
+A lightweight library for effortlessly creating HTML and SVG elements in JavaScript.

 ## Example